-In particular, the Council will seek to enhance recreational opportunities at Rayleigh Leisure Centre and further develop leisure uses at Great Wakering Leisure Centre.
+In particular, the Council will seek to enhance recreational opportunities at Rayleigh Leisure Centre.

 The Council will also look to make the best use of existing facilities in the District by encouraging those such as within school premises to be made accessible to all.